goodyduru/goodyduru.github.io/_posts/2022-06-08-BitTorrent.md

 I'll start this post by giving an overview of the Bittorrent protocol before going into details.

-### Overview Of the BitTorrent Protocol
+### Overview Of The BitTorrent Protocol
 The BitTorrent protocol is a peer-to-peer protocol used for distributing files.
 This means that a peer can act as a client and a server in sharing a file.
 There is no central server that all clients connect to download the files.
 In BitTorrent land, all clients can be servers while all servers are clients.

 Let's say you want to download David Copperfield by Charles Dickens using the BitTorrent protocol.
 The steps will be:

 * You download a torrent file for David Copperfield with your web browser.
 This torrent file contains some info containing metadata about the book.
 Some metadata will be the file name and size and may include the file hash for verification purposes.
-The torrent file will also contain BitTorrent-specific info like the trackers, hashes of the file pieces, and more.
+The torrent file will also contain BitTorrent-specific info like the trackers, hashes of the file(s) pieces, and more.
 Once these are parsed, connection(s) to the tracker(s) is/are initiated.

 * The tracker is a server with a record of the IP address and ports of all the peers currently downloading and uploading the file.
 We connect to the tracker to get a list of peers sharing and receiving the file at the time.
 Once this is done, your device IP address and port are added to this record for the benefit of future peers for a limited time.
 BitTorrent is indeed a peer-to-peer protocol but there's a measure of centralization in it.
 BitTorrent now supports true decentralization by using DHT but this won't be covered here.
 By the way, I have noticed that most working decentralized protocol usually incorporates a centralized method for locating other devices before switching to the main protocol for communication kind of like the way the internet all use the [13 root name server addresses](https://en.wikipedia.org/wiki/Root_name_server) for DNS lookup before the main communication starts.

 * A peer is a device like yours which makes you a peer.
 There are two types of peers though they aren't mutually exclusive.
 The peer who downloads is a **leecher** while the one who uploads is a **seeder**.
 A peer can be both.
 We download pieces of the file from the seeders.
 A piece is a segment of the file.
-The file pieces are verified and inserted into the file in their correct position.
-Once all the file pieces have been received, the download is complete.
+The file(s) pieces are verified and inserted into the file in their correct position.
+Once all the file(s) pieces have been received, the download is complete.
 If you remain in the network, you stop being a leecher and fully become a seeder.
 The protocol performs better when there are more seeders so mechanisms are in place to encourage more seeder-like behavior.
 I won't cover these mechanisms.
 The client I built encourages leeching so your download speed could be slower than if you use the popular BitTorrent clients.

 Here concludes the overview.
 The next section covers technical details about the torrent file.